ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 #### NFS Prep

-I am using a `Synology DS413j with DSM 6.2.4-25556 Update 7` so the following steps will be inline with my Synology
+I am using a `Synology DS413j with DSM 6.2.4-25556 Update 7` so the following steps will be inline with my Synology.
 - Install `sudo apt install nfs-common -y` for each Pi

 #### Enable NFS on the Synology